 Twin Convection for Even Temperature Distribution

-Not only do dual blowers circulate heat, but even the convection motor has an independent temperature sensor to allow the motor to kick on anytime its needed to provide even temperatures in the oven cavity.
+Not only do dual blowers circulate heat, but even the convection oven fan motor has an independent temperature sensor to allow the motor to kick on anytime its needed to provide even temperatures in the oven cavity.
 Many competitors have dual fans, but none offer independent temperature controls.
 Wolf leads the pack once more.

 Soft Motion Door for Safety